briangmiguel/technology-modernization-fund/_pages/board.md

 ## Alternate Board Members

-**Maria Roat, Deputy Federal Chief Information Officer, Office of Management and Budget**

-{% include board-member.html path="headshots/roat.jpg" alt-text="Maria A. Roat" %} Maria Roat became the Deputy Federal Chief Information Officer in May 2020 bringing 35+ years of professional experience in information technology experience.
-She previously served for 3.5 years as the Small Business Administration’s Chief Information Officer.
-Prior to this, Ms. Roat served more than 2 years as the U.S. Department of Transportation Chief Technology Officer, and 10 years at the Department of Homeland Security in a number of capacities.
-Ms. Roat retired from the U.S. Navy in 2007, with 26 years of active duty and reserve service, where she obtained the rank of Master Chief Petty Officer, Information Systems Technician.

 **Chris DeRusha, Federal Chief Information Security Officer, Office of Management and Budget**

 {% include board-member.html path="headshots/derusha.jpg" alt-text="Chris DeRusha" %} Chris DeRusha was most recently the Chief Information Security Officer for the Biden-Harris campaign.
 Prior to joining the campaign in June 2020, he served as the Chief Security Officer for the State of Michigan.
 DeRusha has extensive experience managing cybersecurity and critical infrastructure programs and operations both in the public and private sectors.
 DeRusha led Ford Motor Company's Enterprise Vulnerability Management program and has over eight years of Federal Government experience working both at the Office of Management and Budget and the U.S. Department of Homeland Security.